theInnuendoProject/MicrobialGenomeMetagenomeCourse/workinggroup2.md

 2) test the quality of the genomes in term of allele calling using *chewBBACA TestGenomeQuality*
 3) extract the core genome MLST allele profiles from the dataset using *chewBBACA ExtractCgMLST*
 > will you include all the genomes? would you exclude certain loci (eg. reapted loci)? at which level you will perform your cgMLST analysis (100%, 99%, 95%, etc.)?
+4) make sure that the *cgMLST.tsv* file contains the samples name in the first column as written in the TSV above.
+If not adapt either the *cgMLST.tsv* or the TSV file above.